magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/xml-manage.md

 <h2 id="layout_markup_columns">Change columns in a layout</h2>

 Example: The `catalogsearch_result_index.xml` base layout file of the Mage_CatalogSearch module defines a three-column page layout.
 We need to change it to two-column layout.
-Original declaration in `app/code/Mage/CatalogSearch/view/frontend/layout/catalogsearch_result_index.xml` TO reviewer: Need to completely rewrite it, guess it should be done in page layout file
+Original declaration in `app/code/Mage/CatalogSearch/view/frontend/layout/catalogsearch_result_index.xml`
+<p class="q">TO reviewer: Need to completely rewrite it, guess it should be done in page layout file.</p>

 <h2 id="layout_markup_rearrange">Rearrange elements</h2>